ncsa/community_code_reference/docs/source/CM1_rst/index.rst

 On Cray XE6 platform, CM1 can be built under the Cray environments as described in the Makefile.
-You can enable both NetCDF or HDF5 output by uncommenting the OUTPUTOPT option in the respective section of the Makefile in src/Makefie.┬á Uncomment the compiler options in the Blue Waters section (search for bluewaters) and remove -lfast_mv from┬áLINKOPTS since the libfast module is no longer supported.
+You can enable both NetCDF or HDF5 output by uncommenting the OUTPUTOPT option in the respective section of the Makefile in src/Makefie.
+Uncomment the compiler options in the Blue Waters section (search for bluewaters) and remove -lfast_mv from LINKOPTS since the libfast module is no longer supported.
 For version 18 you will also have to fix param.F in subroutine param, where the write directive is used incorrectly.
 For version 20.1 you will have to allow up to 1023 columns per line and reduce optimization level for domaindiag.F to avoid compiler failures.

 ::